epfl-ada/ada-2021-project-club6analysis/README.md

 ### Methods

-#### Investigate the relationship between Apple Inc. related quotes and Apple events (split on event types)
+#### Investigate the relationship between Apple Inc. related quotes and Apple events

 We assume the number of Apple quotes in a given period is a good approximation of media attention for said period.
 An event could either be a product launch or a quarterly report.
 - Plot the quote occurrences in 2 month time intervals centered around an event to visualize how the media attention develops prior to and after a specific event.